 There is no public market for the notes, and we do not intend to apply for listing of the notes on any securities exchange or for quotation of the notes through any automated quotation system.
-The notes currently trade on The PORTAL Market.
-However, once notes are sold under this prospectus, these notes will no longer trade on The Portal Market.

-Our common stock is traded on the Nas our common stock was \$37.03 per share. daq National Market under the symbol " SYNA."
-On January 25, 2005, the last reported sale price of Investing in the notes and in our com mon stock involves significant risks.
-See the Risk Factors section beginning on page 8. - ommission has approved or disapproved of these presentation to the contrary is a criminal offense.
+Our common stock is traded on the Nasdaq National Market under the symbol "SYNA."
+On September 20, 2005, the last reported sale price of our common stock was \$19.08 per share.

+Investing in the notes and in our common stock involves significant risks.
+See the Risk Factors section beginning on page 9.

+securities or passed upon the adequacy or accuracy of this prospectus.
+Any representation to the contrary is a criminal offense.
 The date of this prospectus is , 2005.